-The Board would like to thank employees, shareholders and all other stakeholders for their loyalty.
+The Board would like to thank their employees, shareholders, bankers and all other stakeholders for their loyalty.
 Against a difficult current backdrop for global oil and gas prices, management will continue to focus on the execution of the Company's long-term strategy of achieving both growth in reserves and commercial production.
 The Indian economy continues to suffer from a shortage of domestically sourced energy production and Indus remains well placed to help address this deficit.

-Peter Cockburn

-Chairman 21 September 2015
+Peter Cockburn Chairman 26 September 2016